Blog

 Why Your Water Softener Is Overflowing & What To Do About It

 Water softener systems store gallons of water at any given moment.
-But when these systems have more water than they can handle, you might experience a problem with overflowing.
+But when these systems have more water than they can handle, you might experience a problem with water softener overflowing or even a water softener full of water situation.

 So, why is your water softener system overflowing?
 Overflowing occurs when there is too much water stored in the tank.
-This can be caused by a blockage in water flow from the tank to the house.
+This can be caused by a blockage in water flow from the tank to the house, a water softener overflow drain issue, or problems during regeneration.
+If left unresolved, water softener overflowing problems can lead to significant damage.

-To restore the flow of water and prevent overflowing, homeowners must investigate the underlying cause of the blockage.
-There are several different ways to troubleshoot this issue on your own before calling in a professional plumber.
+To restore the flow of water and prevent water softener overflowing, homeowners must investigate the underlying cause of the blockage.
+There are several different ways to fix water softener overflowing issues on your own before calling in a professional plumber.

 Common Causes of Overflowing Water Softeners

-Once you've noticed that your water softener tank is overflowing, the first step is to go through your troubleshooting checklist and eliminate potential culprits.
+Once you've noticed that your water softener tank is overflowing or your brine tank overflowing, the first step is to go through your troubleshooting checklist and eliminate potential culprits.
 The following are just some of the places to check when troubleshooting your system for an overflow:

 Full Brine Tank

 The brine line is the tube that connects your tank to the water softener control valve.
 To troubleshoot, remove the lid of your brine tank and the cap of the brine well inside the tank.
-Then inspect the brine line to ensure it is properly secured to the safety float.
+Then inspect the brine line to ensure it is properly secured to the safety float, especially if you notice a water softener brine tank overflowing.

 Clogged Drain Line

 Your water softener system also features a drain line flow control valve.
-When the drain line is clogged or kinked, it can prevent the flow through the brine line and cause overflowing.
+When the drain line is clogged or kinked, it can prevent the flow through the brine line and cause a water softener overflow pipe backup.

 Detached Float Cap

 As mentioned, the brine line is attached to a float cap that signals to the water softening system when the tank is full.
-If the float cap becomes detached, water can continually be added to the brine tank without triggering the limit sensor.
+If the float cap becomes detached, water can continually be added to the brine tank without triggering the limit sensor, leading to a water softener overflowing during regeneration.

 It's common for float caps to loosen with time due to normal wear and the natural vibration of a functioning water softener system.
 It's a good idea to periodically check to ensure the control float cap is still attached.